Flight Delayed Due To Bad Weather. Can I Claim Compensation?

 However, if you missed your connecting flight as a result of cancellation or delay which was the airline’s fault, you may be entitled to a compensation of up to €600.
 You should also be offered an alternate flight and could have the right to a voucher or a refund for the food and drinks you purchased during your wait.

-Flight Delay: Your right to meals and refreshments
+Flight Delay due to Bad Weather: Your right to meals and refreshments

-It is also good to remember that in the event of an unexpected delay or cancellation you also have the right to two free telephone calls.
+It is also good to remember that in the event of an unexpected delay or cancellation you also have the right to 2 free telephone calls.

 If your flight is postponed to the following day, airlines are required to offer you a place to stay and to cover your accommodation expenses.
 What is more, if your hotel is far away from the airport, the air carrier is required to cover your travel costs to and from the airport.
 This also includes the cases in which you have to go back home and travel to the airport the next day.

-For example, imagine your departure was delayed by three hours.
-If the pilot manages to make up for the late takeoff, the flight may arrive at its destination with a delay of 2:45 hours.
+For example, if the pilot manages to make up for the late takeoff, the flight may arrive at its destination with a delay of 2:45 hours.
 In this case, you would not be eligible for reimbursement since your arrival was delayed by less than 3 hours.

 However, imagine that the pilot does not manage to make up for the late take off and you arrive at your destination 3:10 hours later than expected.
 In this case, since the delay exceeds 3 hours, you may be eligible for flight delay compensation of up to €600.

-The amount of your compensation will depend on the length of the flight.
+The amount of your flight delay compensation will depend on the length of the flight.

 The compensation amount will also depend on the departure and arrival point of your journey.
 For example, for intra-community flights (i.e. EU to EU) compensation amounts are capped at €400.